ZoltanBago/ZoltanBago/README.md

 - 👋 Hi, I’m Zoltan Bago
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning Python, HTML, CSS, JavaScript and Java.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...-
 - 🇭🇺 I'm hungarian

 <hr></hr>